-3.17.
-Waiver of Submission items.
+3. Waiver of Submission items.

-Waiver of information.
-Where the Planning Board finds that due to special eireumstances of a particular plan, the submission of any information listed in Sec.
-19-9-4.C, Submission Requirements, is not required in the interest of public health, safety, and general welfare, or is inappropriate because of the nature of the proposed development, the Planning Board may waive such requirements, subject to appropriate conditions.
+Where the Planning Board finds that the submission of any information listed in Sec.
+19-9-4.C, Submission Requirements, is not required in the interest of public health, safety, and general welfare, the Planning Board may waive such requirements.
 Without limitation, the following circumstances may support a waiver of certain submission requirements.

-- a.
-Existing conditions.
-When no change to existing site conditions for that submission item is proposed, the Planning Board may designate a submission item as not applicable. - b.
+- Existing conditions, When no change to existing site conditions for that submission item is proposed, the Planning Board may designate a submission item as not applicable. - b.
 Substitution.
-Alternative information has been submitted more suited to the scope of the project. - c.
-Small project.
-The limited nature of the project allows the Planning Board to apply the Approval Standards and safeguard public health, safety and general welfare without submission of additional information.
+Alternative information has been submitted more suited to the scope of the project. - Small project, The limited nature of the project allows the Planning Board to apply the Approval Standards and safeguard public health, safety and general welfare without submission of additional information.